 The operator of the UAV is responsible for:

-- Obtaining all required permits and licenses
+- Obtaining all required permits, licenses and waivers;

 - ensuring that their UAV has been inspected and maintained on a regular basis, and

 - checking for temporary flight restrictions on the day of flight.

 Specific authorization to operate a UAV on or above any RISD property, or as part of a RISD or RISDCE course, must be granted by the appropriate department head, as well the Risk Manager.
 Public Safety must also be notified prior to flight.

 Any student on campus who owns a UAV may have it flown strictly for hobby or recreational purposes.
 Students must adhere to the FAA guidelines regarding the recreational use of UAVs and may not fly on or above campus.
 If a student wishes to use a UAV on campus as part of a college course, the student must fill out an Installation Site Permit.For the protection and privacy of our faculty, staff, and students, RISD does not, as a matter of policy, permit persons other than authorized faculty, staff, and students to fly drones on or above property owned or leased by RISD.

 In general, the conditions that must be observed in all operations of a UAV permitted under this policy are set forth in Part 107 of the Federal Aviation Regulations.
 The conditions listed here are some of the key conditions, but are not the only conditions, that are required by law.
 All Part 107 operators are required to be aware of all applicable limitations and conditions placed on flight by the FAA and must follow all the requirements including, but not limited to:

 - Unmanned aircraft must weigh less than 55 pounds, including payload, at takeoff